ag-rust/local-gui-seed-gotham/README.md

 ## Contribution
 Some choices in this template are (very) opinionated, like for example the frameworks in use.
 Although I want this to be a template for the rust community as a whole, it's sometimes difficult to please everyones expectations and choices in software('s) design.
-Therefore I happily invite everyone to participate in the further development of this template repository, but also remind everyone that sometimes ideas just don't fit together and we should respect that.
+Therefore I happily invite everyone to participate in the further development of this template repository, but also remind everyone that sometimes ideas just don't fit together and that we should respect that.

 Both the issue tracker and the merge requests are a great way to improve the repository.
 For the reason mentioned above I'd prefer to talk about new ideas in issues first